Rimmer-23/tool-vis-project/README.md

 A React-based data visualization application that fetches trivia questions from the Open Trivia Database API and presents interactive charts and filtering capabilities.

+> **⚙️ Development Notice**
+>
+> This project is currently being upgraded on the `features` branch.
+> Active work includes UI improvements and feature enhancements.
+> Please refer to the `main` branch for the stable version.

 - **API**: Open Trivia Database (https://opentdb.com)